sematext/docs/docs/integration/alerts-telegram-integration.md

 Note the **Bot Token API key** down, you will need to provide it in Sematext UI.

-**3.** Invite the bot to the channel it should send the notifications to.
+**3.** Invite the bot to the channel to which it should send notifications.
 You can do that by including the bot in the administrators of the channel in your Telegram client.
 Let's follow the steps.

 First, message the bot using the Telegram client of your choice: